-This video tutorial demos an alternative method for braiding the 15th c.
-8-loop braid called Lace Dawns, or Daunce in the Medieval loop braiding manuscripts.
-It is a much faster method, with no extra moves, or doubled loops on any fingers.
+This video tutorial demos an alternative method for braiding the 15th Century eight-loop braid known as Lace Dawns, or Daunce.
+It is a much faster method, with no extra moves, and no doubled loops on any fingers.
 (Requires using the thumb of only one hand, so might be a good intro to 9-loop square braids.)